embyt/balloonrss/README.txt

 Installation
 ------------

-- Make sure that you have the .NET framework 2.0 installed (it is included with Vista); otherwise download the Microsoft .NET Framework Version 2.0 Redistributable Package from Microsoft and install it.
+- Make sure that you have the .NET framework 2.0 installed (it is included starting with Vista); otherwise download the Microsoft .NET Framework Version 2.0 Redistributable Package from Microsoft and install it.
 - Start BalloonRSS_xxx_setup.exe and follow the steps on the screen
 - Start the application.
 - Right click on the icon in the task bar and adapt the channel configuration with the RSS feeds of your choice.
+- Using Windows 7, make sure that the program icon is always displayed

 The base message recurrence is set to 5 minutes per default, so you have to wait a bit until your first messages will appear.